quisquous/cactbot/docs/CactbotCustomization.md

 - setting triggers to tts
 - disabling triggers
-- changing the output of triggers
+- changing the output text of triggers
+- changing triggers to say a player's job instead of name
 - changing your cactbot language
 - volume settings
 - getting rid of that cheese icon